axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 In addition, a developer can provide custom widgets to add relevant project information to your dashboard.

-**Task list widget, Case list widget, Process list widget (compact mode)** has the following standard features:
+**Task list widget, Case list widget, Process list widget (compact mode)** have the following standard features:

    - Saved filters and Filter options